The Sound of Silence: Remix

-On June 15, 1965, following sessions for Dylan's "Like a Rolling Stone," Wilson retained guitarist Al Gorgoni and drummer Bobby Gregg from the Dylan sessions, adding guitarist Vinnie Bell and bassist Bob Bushnell.
+On June 15, 1965, following sessions for Dylan's "Like a Rolling Stone", Wilson retained guitarist Al Gorgoni and drummer Bobby Gregg from the Dylan sessions, adding guitarist Vinnie Bell and bassist Bob Bushnell.
 The tempo on the original recording was uneven, making it difficult for the musicians to keep the song in time.
 Engineer Roy Halee employed a heavy echo on the remix, which was a common trait of the Byrds' hits.
-The single was first serviced to college FM rock stations, and a commercial single release followed on September 13, 1965.
-The lack of consultation with Simon and Garfunkel on the remix was because, although the duo was still contracted to Columbia Records, the duo was no longer a "working entity."
+The single was first provided to college FM rock stations, and a commercial single release followed on September 13, 1965.
+The lack of consultation with Simon and Garfunkel on the remix was because, although the duo was still contracted to Columbia Records, the duo was no longer a "working entity".
 It was not unusual for producers to add instruments or vocals to previous releases and re-release them as new products.

 In the fall of 1965, Simon was in Denmark, performing at small clubs, and picked up a copy of Billboard, as he had routinely done for several years.
 Upon seeing "The Sound of Silence" in the Billboard Hot 100, he bought a copy of Cashbox and saw the same thing.
 Several days later, Garfunkel excitedly called Simon to inform him of the single's growing success.
 A copy of the 7-inch single arrived in the mail the next day, and according to friend Al Stewart, "Paul was horrified when he first heard it ... [when the] rhythm section slowed down at one point so that Paul and Artie's voices could catch up."
 Garfunkel was far less concerned about the remix, feeling conditioned to the process of trying to create a hit single: "It's interesting, I suppose it might do something, It might sell," he told Wilson.